-In the regional economy in Asia, many researchers used some tools in econophysics to analyze the financial markets in their own countries, such as Mainland China [4-7], Hong Kong [8-10] and Korean [11-18].
+In the regional economy in Asia, many researchers have used some tools in econophysics to analyze the financial markets in their own countries, such as Mainland China [4-7], Hong Kong [8-10] and Korea [11-18].
 However, compared to the financial markets in Mainland China and Hong Kong, the stock market in Taiwan has received comparatively little attention.
-In the past, only Ho et al. [19] and Di Matteo et al. [20, 21] have ever used some tools to analyze the daily Taiwan stock price index.
-However, the daily time series still reveals less temporal structure information than the high-frequency return after all [22].
-Accordingly, the present study employs a multifractal approach to analyze the minute-by-minute return data of the Taiwan Stock Exchange Capitalization Weighted Stock Index (TAIEX) over the period between May 3rd 1999 and November 30th 2007.
-The results are then compared with those presented in the literature for the Hang Seng index in Hong Kong, the SSEC index in Mainland China, and the NYSE index in the USA.
-Having removed weekends and holidays from the considered timeframe, a total of 2162 trading days remain.
-Between May 3rd 1999 and December 30th 2000, Taiwan's stock market traded between the hours of 9:00 am and 12:00 pm, i.e. the timeframe includes a total of 453 trading days with a trading time of 180 minutes on each day.
-Between January 1st 2001 and November 30th 2007, trading was extended to 13:30 pm, i.e. the timeframe includes a total of 1709 trading days with a daily trading time of 270 minutes.
-As a result, the total amount of minute-by-minute data available for analysis purposes is given by: 453 (days) x 180 (minutes) + 1709 (days) 270 (minutes) = 542,970 data points.
+In the past, only Ho et al. [19] and Di Matteo et al. [20, 21] have ever used tools to analyze the daily Taiwan stock price index.
+However, after all the daily time series still reveals less temporal structure information than the high-frequency return [22].
+Accordingly, the present study employs a multifractal approach to analyze the minute-by-minute return data of the Taiwan Stock Exchange Capitalization Weighted Stock Index (TAIEX) over the period between May 3 1999 and November 30 2007.
+The results are then compared with those presented in the literature for the Hang Seng index in Hong Kong, the SSEC index in Mainland China and the NYSE index in the USA.
+Having removed weekends and holidays from the considered timeframe, a total of 2162 trading days remained.
+Between May 3 1999 and December 30 2000, Taiwan's stock market traded between the hours of 9:00 am and 12:00 pm; i.e. the timeframe includes a total of 453 trading days with a trading time of 180 minutes on each day.
+Between January 1 2001 and November 30 2007, trading was extended to 13:30 pm; i.e. the timeframe included a total of 1709 trading days with a daily trading time of 270 minutes.
+As a result, the total amount of minute-byminute data available for analysis purposes is given by $453 \text{ (days)} \times 180 \text{ (minutes)} + 1709 \text{ (days)} \times 270 \text{ (min$ utes) = 542,970 data points.

-The remainder of this paper is organized as follows.
-Section 2 introduces the basic concepts and parameters of the multifractal spectra used in this study to analyze the TAIEX data.
-Section 3 begins by investigating the correlation between Δf and the daily TAIEX return.
+The remainder of this paper is organized as follows: Section II introduces the basic concepts and parameters of the multifractal spectra used in this study to analyze the TAIEX data.
+Section III begins by investigating the correlation between Δf and the daily TAIEX return.
 The dependencies of the daily gain probability (G%) and index increase probability (N%) parameters on Δf are then systematically examined.
-The section concludes by examining the feasibility of predicting future movements of the TAIEX index using the market risk index R_f or the sign sequences of Δf and ΔI , respectively.
-Finally, Section 4 summarizes the major findings and contributions of the study.
+The section concludes by examining the feasibility of predicting future movements of the TAIEX index by using the market risk index R_f or the sign sequences of Δf and ΔI , respectively.
+Finally, Section IV summarizes the major findings and contributions of the study.

-2. RESEARCH METHOD
+II.
+RESEARCH METHOD